-5. Log on to the NIH RePORTER and search for grants in your area (remember, you may want to search by the names of major researchers in your area).
-If you will be writing for NSF, use the website noted for NSF proposals.
+5. Log on to the NIH RePORTER (http://projectreporter.nih.gov/reporter.cfm) and search for grants in your area (remember, you may want to search by the names of major researchers in your area).
 Write a one pager about what you learned from RePORTER.